On cyclic fixed points of spectra: Constructions and proofs

 \begin{proof} The spectrum $Y$ is the homotopy limit over $i$ and $j$ of the spectra

 which can be rewritten as

 by the Adams equivalence \cite{LMS86}*{II.8.4}, since $\widetilde{EG}/S^{i\lambda}$ is a free $G$-CW spectrum.
-Each of these are bounded below with mod~$p$ homology of finite type.
+Each of these is bounded below with mod~$p$ homology of finite type.
 Hence there is an inverse limit Adams spectral sequence

-converging to the $p$-adic homotopy of that homotopy limit (see \cite{CMP87}*{Prop.~7.1} and \cite{LR:A}*{Prop.~2.2}), where
+converging to the $p$-adic homotopy of that homotopy limit (see \cite{CMP87}*{Prop.~7.1} and \cite{LR12}*{Prop.~2.2}), where

-The latter $\A$-module was shown to be zero in Proposition~\ref{prop-2.8}, hence the $E_2$-term is zero and $Y\sphat_p$ is contractible. \end{proof}
+The latter $\A$-module was shown to be zero in Proposition~\ref{prop-2.8}, hence the $E_2$-term is zero and $Y\sphat_p$ is contractible.
+The second conclusion follows from Proposition~\ref{prop-2.3}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm-1.6}] Consider the diagram in Proposition~\ref{prop-2.3}.
 By assumption, the maps

 are $(W, k)$-coconnected.
 Hence $\hat\Gamma_1 \: \Phi^C(X) \to X^{tC}$ is $(W, k)$-coconnected, so by Lemma~\ref{lem-2.4} also